 If you're looking for kitchen wallpaper ideas then it's likely that you're looking to super-charge your kitchen's design credentials.
 Hanging wallpaper in a kitchen is an unusual move, but also a hot trend for the year(s) ahead, is easy and affordable, plus, it will give your kitchen a homely, distinctive feel that you can't always achieve with paint.

 This is the perfect weekend project – very ideal – so if you're ready to go, just keep scrolling for the most stunning ideas around right now and get your kitchen transformation started.

-Find more kitchen ideas and inspiration, be sure to pay our hub a visit.
+Find more kitchen ideas and inspiration, be sure to pay our gallery a visit.

 Do you need special wallpaper for a kitchen?

 A note before you start, if you're not going to choose a wipeable design that's specifically designed for kitchens/bathroom – usually high-quality, cloth or paper-backed vinyl – you'll need to either protect the wallpaper with a glass splashback or hang the wallpaper only in areas where it won't be exposed to constant splashing or heat.

 1. Choose coloured wallpaper that complements your kitchen fittings

 Picking out a kitchen wallpaper that highlights the fittings in the room can give the whole scheme cohesion it might have lacked before.
 Here, the wallpaper design complements the worktops, light fittings, taps and the hob to create a co-ordinated look.
 The green wall acts as a bold contrast that further enlivens the scheme.